 Vegan Chocolate Buttercream Frosting

-- Add butter to mixing bowl and mix for 1 to 2 minutes until soft and creamy.
+- Add butter and salt to mixing bowl and mix for 1 to 2 minutes until soft and creamy.

-- On low speed, add 1 cup of the powdered sugar and mix on low speed.
+- Add 1 cup of the powdered sugar and mix on low speed.
 Once there are no more spots of dry powdered sugar, add the second cup and mix again on low speed.
 Stop occasionally to scrape down the sides of your bowl.

-- Add the sifted cocoa powder, salt, and vanilla and mix on low speed.
+- Add the sifted cocoa powder and vanilla and mix on low speed.
 Slowly add milk, 1 teaspoon at a time, continuing to mix.
 Add additional teaspoons until the desired consistency is met.
 Stop occasionally to scrape down the sides of the bowl with a rubber spatula.

 - Turn mixer up to medium speed and mix until light and fluffy, about 2-3 minutes.
 Stop occasionally to scrape down the sides of the bowl with a rubber spatula.
 Mix for a couple more minutes if you want a creamier, fluffier frosting.